Trump moves leave LGBT groups, religious conservatives wary

 The U.S. Conference of Catholic Bishops has launched an online lobby campaign urging Catholics to make a similar point in emails to the White House.
 “We pray that the new administration follows through on its promises regarding conscience rights and allows the Catholic community and other people of faith the freedom to serve others in accordance with our beliefs,” said Archbishop William Lori of Baltimore, who leads the bishops’ efforts to secure conscience rights.

 At the National Prayer Breakfast last week in Washington, expectations ran high that Trump would announce his support for the draft executive order.
-In his speech, Trump said “freedom of religion is a sacred right” and pledged to abolish IRS restrictions on electioneering by churches and other nonprofits.
+In his speech, Trump said “freedom of religion is a sacred right” and pledged to abolish Internal Revenue Service restrictions on electioneering by churches and other nonprofits.
 But he said nothing about the leaked order.

 Jerry Johnson, chief executive of the National Religious Broadcasters, said he understood that Trump’s circle of advisers included supporters of same-sex marriage.
 Nonetheless, he expects Trump to follow through on his vow to enhance religious exemptions.
 According to Johnson, a Cabinet member signaled that “something is going to happen in the next 30 days.
 There will be something that will balance the religious liberty concerns.”